TobiWo/eth-duties/README.md

     --beacon-node http://localhost:5052
     ```

-1. Print upcoming duties for validators which indices/pubkeys are located in a file:
+1. Print upcoming duties (block proposal, sync committee) for validators which indices/pubkeys are located in a file:

     ```bash
     # Mixing indices and pubkeys and/or adding aliases is also supported in files
-    # Note that you do not need to put '<INDEX_OR_PUBKEY>;<ALIAS>' in quotes or double quotes in your validator file
+    # Note that you do not need to put '<INDEX_OR_PUBKEY>;<ALIAS>' in quotes or double quotes in your validators file
     ./eth-duties \
-    --validator-file <PATH_TO_VALIDATOR_FILE> \
+    --validators-file <PATH_TO_VALIDATOR_FILE> \
     --beacon-node http://localhost:5052
     ```

-1. Print upcoming validator duties but omit attestation duties specifically.
-This can be useful for professional node operators or individuals with a lot of validators as printing upcoming attestation duties for a lot of validators might get messy and you want to concentrate on the important stuff:
+1. Print all upcoming validator duties (incl. attestation duties):

     ```bash
     # Note: If you provide more than 100 validators attestation related logs are omitted by default
     ./eth-duties \
-    --validator-file <PATH_TO_VALIDATOR_FILE> \
+    --validators-file <PATH_TO_VALIDATOR_FILE> \
     --beacon-node http://localhost:5052 \
-    --omit-attestation-duties
+    --log-attestation-duties
     ```

 ## Contribute